open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     If you want to enable GPU-acceleration through Intel Media Server Studio, use following command:

         bin/init-all.sh [--deps] --hardware
    > **Note**: If you have already installed the required system libraries, then --deps is not required.
-   > **Note**: If you have installed early version of MCU, the stored data will not be compatible with 4.0 version.
+If you have installed early version of MCU, the stored data will not be compatible with 4.0 version.
 Pay attention to the warning and run the nuve/SchemaUpdate3to4.js to update your MCU data in mongodb.

 2. Run the following commands to start the MCU: